LeniwPetrou/university-frontend/README.md

 ##### Roles

-In this page, admin has the right to **add, delete and search for a role**.
+- In this page, admin has the right to **add, delete and search for a role**.
 Also, features, such as search, pagination or no selected role message, that have been described in the previous page are applied in this one too.

 ![](pagination.gif)

 ##### Courses

-In this page admin can add some events or courses that afterwards are being displayed on the calendar.
+- In this page admin can add some events or courses that afterwards are being displayed on the calendar.
 When admin adds an event he can **pick not only a date but also an hour too**.

 ![](course.gif)

 ### Log out

-Users can log out and the app redirects to the log in page.
+- Users can **log out and the app redirects to the log in page**.

 ![](logout.gif)